Don’t want to pay a contractor to recoat your foam roof?

 Recoating your foam roof is extremely important to extend the life of your roof.
 Avoiding this important maintenance will, no doubt, ruin your roofing system, costing you thousands of dollars in the long run.
 This step by step article will help guide you through the process of recoating your roof yourself.

-You may be asking yourself, Why are we giving you this free guide?
+You may be asking yourself after review of the best brown rattan coffee tables, Why are we giving you this free guide?
 Isn’t this causing us to lose business?
 The answer is, yes, it is probably costing us.
 However, it is extremely important to us to keep to our core values and mission.
 Canyon State Roofing’s core value include EDUCATING our customers and the general public as much as we possibly can in our trade.
 Education is empowerment, and we strongly believe that if we help to empower our potential customers, they will appreciate and remember us if they ever need a roofing contractor in the future.
 So to you weekend warriors out there, enjoy this guide!

 2. Safety first.
 FACT: Roofing contractors pay the highest workman’s compensation rates in the world.
 There is a reason for this.
 Roofing is a very dangerous job!
 Be sure to set up your project properly before starting.
 Consider tarping your property around the perimeter of your building to protect it.
 Be sure your ladder is safely and securely placed and proper fall protection is in place.
 Proper fall protection could include a person on the ground guiding the roofing crew as to their whereabouts.
 Fall protection can also include safety harnesses and tie-offs.
 Be sure to bring lots of drinking water up onto the roof with you, and use a high SPF sunscreen on your skin.
 Most roofers prefer to wear light colored, long sleeve cotton shirts and a hat that shades well.
 Some people wet a rag and keep it around their neck for the cooling effect against the skin.
 Remember that whatever you are wearing is going to get Elastomeric coating all over it, and it will be ruined.
 Elastomeric coating does not come off in the washer!
 So be prepared to wear old work clothing while working.
 Sunglasses are a must, too- it is very bright up on your white foam roof.